box/wavectl/doc/sphinx/Templating.md

 metric name completion.

 Because of these and many other features, we strongly believe the Wavefront GUI is the right medium for developing new alerts and dashboards.
-If there is a need to templetize an alert, that alert would have been implemented via the Wavefront GUI already.
+If there is a need to templetize an alert, an initial version of that alert would have been implemented via the Wavefront GUI already.

 With that observation, the first step to generate the alert templates is to download the json representation of the alerts from Wavefront.
 In this